danhnguyen30041975/appium/GOVERNANCE.md

 This governance model necessarily leaves many situations unspecified.
-If questions arise as to how a given situation should proceed according to the overall goals of the project, the best thing to do is to open a GitHub issue and ping the TC members.
+If questions arise as to how a given situation should proceed according to the overall goals of the project, the best thing to do is to open a GitHub issue and ping the TC members